AdamAlphaCoder/Learn-and-Understand-NodeJS-Notes/README.md

 - The ***C++ Core*** is a core of features of utilities built in C++, made available to JavaScript, via the hooks in the V8 engine.
 Hence, Node.Js is not JavaScript, but is simply a C++ program that accepts JavaScript,

 ### The JavaScript Core

+- The JavaScript core is pure JavaScript that helps make accessing the C++ functions and common JavaScript tasks and needs easier.